rafhun/grunt-wordpress-starter/readme.md

 and everything will be set up for you.
 Should you wish to customize your theme's name or the basic folder setup you can edit the `Gruntconfig.yml` (see also the paragraph Folder Structure below).

-NOTE: it is recommended to install WordPress from your local development URL not from the `localhost:3000` default BrowserSync address that will be opened when running the default grunt task.
+NOTE: it is recommended to install WordPress from your local development URL (`http://localhost:8080` for Docker) not from the `localhost:3000` default BrowserSync address that will be opened when running the default grunt task.
 Therefore once the browser opens change the address to your local development URL and then do the famous 5-minute install.

 ## Folder Structure
 The basic folder structure is defined respectively mirrored within `Gruntconfig.yml` file.
 All paths needed in grunt are defined therein to make it easy for you to adapt the structure to your needs.
 Folder paths within grunt configuration files are all given by referencing these variables so make sure you follow the given folder structure or change your `Gruntconfig.yml`.